premake/premake-core/website/docs/excludefrombuild.md

 ### Parameters ###

-*value* specifies whether to exclude project from build:
+*value* specifies whether to exclude project or source file from build:

 | Value       | Description                                  |
 |-------------|----------------------------------------------|